aluxnimm/outlookcaldavsynchronizer/README.md

 	- If you only have a self signed certificate, add the self signed cert to the Local Computer Trusted Root Certification Authorities.
 You can import the cert by running the MMC as Administrator.
 If that fails, see section *'Advanced options'*
 	- **Username:** Username to connect to the CalDAV server
 	- **Password:** Password used for the connection.
 The password will be saved encrypted in the option config file.
-	- ** Use IMAP/POP3 Account Password** Instead of entering the password you can use the IMAP/Pop3 Password from the Outlook Account associated with the folder, the password is fetched from the Windows registry entry of the Outlook profile.
+	- ** Use IMAP/POP3 Account Password** Instead of entering the password you can use the IMAP/Pop3 Password from the Outlook Account associated with the folder, the password is fetched from the Windows registry entry of the Outlook profile. *(only in advanced settings)*
 	- **Email address:** email address used as remote identity for the CalDAV server, necessary to synchronize the organizer.
 The email address can also be used for autodiscovery via DNS lookups, see section Autodiscovery.
 	- **Create DAV resource** You can add server DAV resources (calendars or addressbooks).
 You can configure the resource displayname and if the url should be created with a random string or the displayname.
-For calendars you can also change the server calendar color.
+For calendars you can also change the server calendar color. *(only in advanced settings)*

 - *Sync settings*:
 	- Synchronization settings